piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/index.md

 ## Configuration

-Consult the [Configure Azure SQL](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/configure/) topic for more information on the configuration.
+Consult [Configure Azure SQL](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/configure/) for more information on the configuration.

 ## Settings